 < My Thoughts > “…never a good sleeper.”

 The literature suggests many things may be happening here.
-Sonny’s neurologist suggested adding melatonin to aid sleep and also said that our guy may be having epilepsy interruptions.
-We found that one of the new medications we had him on had sleeplessness listed as a possible side-effect.
+Sonny’s neurologist suggested hat our guy may be having epilepsy interruptions.
+We found that one of the new medications we had him on had 'sleeplessness' listed as a possible side-effect.
 Some parents have found success with ‘weighted blankets.’
-Of course, every behaviorist will insist you try a consistent ‘bedtime routine’.Yes, we have that too, turn on music box with floaty things, turn the lights out twice, cover with Toy Story blanket… and so it goes.
-Sometimes it works and sometimes Sonny is determined to pull an all-nighter!
-Smiles.
+Of course, every behaviorist will insist you try a consistent ‘bedtime routine’.
+Yes, we have that too, turn on music box which also shines pretty colored floaty things on the wall.
+We turn the lights out twice, cover him with Toy Story blanket; our nighttime ritual.
+Sometimes it works and sometimes Sonny is determined to pull an all-nighter.

 13% Now he has questions.
 Every night, before he can even try to close his eyes, he asks the same five questions.
 Here are my responses: